Swaminathan Gurumurthy

 Swaminathan Gurumurthy (born 1949) is the current editor of the Tamil political weekly magazine Thuglak.
 Additionally, Gurumurthy serves as a part-time director on the central board of the Reserve Bank of India (RBI).

-Gurumurthy is considered one of the most widely recognized ideologues of the Rashtriya Swayamsevak Sangh (RSS) organization.
+Gurumurthy is considered one of the most widely recognised ideologues of the Rashtriya Swayamsevak Sangh (RSS) organisation.
 Furthermore, he is a chartered accountant by profession and serves as the co-convenor of the RSS affiliate Swadeshi Jagran Manch.

 Personal life

-Gurumurthy was born to a Vadama Tamil Brahmin family at Panampattu, Villupuram, South Arcot District (Madras Presidency).
+Gurumurthy was born to a Tamil family at Panampattu, Villupuram, South Arcot District (Madras Presidency).

 Activism

 He is considered one of the most influential and highly respected Hindu nationalist ideologues; however, he has stated on multiple occasions that he is not interested in electoral politics, based on the inputs from Swami Chandrasekharendra Saraswati.

 Among others, Gurumurthy has been credited with exposing the aggressive corporate expansion of Indian billionaire businessman Dhirubhai Ambani, while believing Ambani's business practices were generally negatively affecting the country's population.
 Ramnath Goenka entrusted Gurumurthy with fighting, investigating, and exposing Reliance Industries' unfair business practices, corruption, tax evasion, and other illegal activities.
 Gurumurthy's articles in The Indian Express created a stir in the corporate world as they revealed and publicly denounced a culture of widespread corruption within the troubled conglomerate.
 India Today magazine ranked him as the 30th most powerful person in India on its 2017 list of the country's 50 most influential individuals.

-He has written several articles in The New Indian Express, highlighting the disadvantages of globalization.
+He has written several articles in The New Indian Express, highlighting the disadvantages of globalisation.
 His articles espoused the mission of the Swadeshi Jagran Manch and the RSS as well as an uncompromising commitment to India's unity.

 He was the subject of media coverage when he publicly accused two then-senior Indian bureaucrats of being American moles.
-He indirectly named them in the New Indian Express article titled, "US plots Gujral-Sharif show" dated 20-09-1997.
-Later, in his article "Not one mole, Mr Prime Minister and Mr Jaswant, but Two!" dated 27-07-2006, he explicitly named Dr. V S Arunachalam and Naresh Chandra Saxena as the two moles.
+He indirectly named them in the New Indian Express article titled, "US plots Gujral-Sharif show" dated 20 September 1997.
+Later, in his article "Not one mole, Mr Prime Minister and Mr Jaswant, but Two!" dated 27 July 2006, he explicitly named Dr. V S Arunachalam and Naresh Chandra Saxena as the two moles.

 Gurumurthy has been a regular columnist at The New Indian Express.